Palm1r/QodeAssist/README.md

     - on Mac: Option + Command + Q
     - on Windows: Ctrl + Alt + Q
 - To insert the full suggestion, you can use the TAB key
-- To insert line by line, you can use the "Move cursor word right" shortcut:
-    - On Mac: Option + Right Arrow
+- To insert word of suggistion, you can use Alt + Right Arrow for Win/Lin, or Option + Right Arrow for Mac
-    - On Windows: Alt + Right Arrow

 ## Troubleshooting